New Smile, New You

-One of the biggest problems that many face with teeth teeth is discoloration that occurs over time.
+One of the biggest problems that many face with their teeth is the yellowish discoloration that occurs over time.
 This is a natural process but can make our smiles less appealing as we get older.
-People who smoke, drink lots of coffee or soda, and those with genetic predispositions for tooth decay encounter tooth discoloration at a faster rate than others.
+People who smoke, drink lots of coffee or soda, and individuals with genetic predispositions for tooth decay can experience tooth discoloration quicker & more severely than those who do not.

 Cosmetic dentistry has come a long way in improving a dentist’s ability to not only maintain a beautiful smile for patients, but to create one as well.

 Teeth whitening is one of the most common dental procedures performed throughout modern dentistry.
 There are many ways to whiten your teeth, but professional whitening by a dentist is the quickest and often most effective method of restoring the pearly white glow to your smile.

 At Carson & Carson DDS, we have whitened thousands of teeth over our 45 years serving Ventura County.
 Call today or make an appointment or speak with an experienced dentist about how whitening can improve the color of your teeth at (805) 983-0717.
 Experience the quality of dental treatment from the Oxnard Dentist with over 45 years of serving Ventura County in Cosmetic Dentistry – Carson & Carson, DDS.